openhsr/LaTeX-Workshop/README.md

 On the [Official Website](https://www.latex-project.org/get/#tex-distributions) of the LaTeX project there are always updated links to the various TeX Distributions.
 We recommend to pick one of these below depending on your operating system.

-*Note:* **A full LaTeX distributions needs a few Gigabytes!** You should download and install this in advance before the seminar!
+**Note: A full LaTeX distributions may need a few Gigabytes!** You should download and install this in advance before the seminar!
 You *may* also install a minimal version (such as TinyTeX), but beware that you may be missing some packages.
 Though most TeX distributions come with a package manager that will allow you to download some packages later.

-*Note for Linux users:* You should install texlive through your package manager.
+**Note for Linux users:** You may install texlive through your package manager.
 If you are using a Debian / Ubuntu derivate the `texlive` package should install most of what you need.

-*Note for Windows users:* The default MikTeX installation only contains the minimal number of packages.
+**Note for Windows users:** The default MikTeX installation only contains the minimal number of packages.
 MikTeX then offers a package management system to automatically downlad the missing packages as needed, but that means that your first document will take forever to compile.
 Be patient.

 | Distrubition                   | OS                    | Homepage                              |
 |--------------------------------|-----------------------|---------------------------------------|